25 Ways to Cope When Someone You Love Leaves You

 When someone you love leaves you, the experience can be terrifying and crippling.
 If you don’t take extra care to gather the pieces of your life together, you may find yourself spiraling into a rabbit hole of depression.

-When you have done all these things with no tangible success, seeking professional help would be the way to go.
+When you have done all these things without tangible success, seeking professional help would be the way to go.
 Counselors are trained to help you navigate this rocky terrain and get your life back together.
 To get started with this, click here to find a therapist.

 Share this article on